cdrpl/idlemon/README.md

 ### Database Tables

 The server will construct the tables during startup.
 Just make sure a database exists with the same name as the env var `DB_NAME`.
-This feature can be disabled by setting the env var `INIT_DATABASE` to false.
+This feature can be disabled by setting the env var `CREATE_TABLES` to false.

 ### NGINX